Roman army mutiny in 342 BC: Second version, mutiny in Rome

-Livy also summarizes a second version found in some annalists he had consulted.
+Livy also summarises a second version found in some annalists he had consulted.
 According to these there was no dictator, the affair was entirely handled by the consuls and the mutiny broke out in Rome itself.
 At night the conspirators seized one Gaius Manlius from his bed to be their leader and marched out to establish a fortified position four miles from the city.
 The consuls moved against them with another army, but when the battle lines drew close, rather than fight, the soldiers of both sides exchanged greetings, clasped hands and embraced each other.
 Seeing that the soldiers were not interested in fighting, the consuls put proposals of reconciliation to the senate.

 Historicity of the mutiny

 Much of the detail provided in the first version is of questionable historical accuracy.
 The first version with its focus on Campania follows smoothly from preceding events in the Samnite War, but it was not beyond ancient writers to invent such connections.
 Moral corruption from luxurious living in Campania is a common theme in Roman historical writing.
 The plot to seize Capua is similar to the actions of the Mamertines at Messina.
 The abduction of Titus Quinctius from his villa resembles the famous legend of Lucius Quinctius Cincinnatus being summoned from the plough to command Rome's army.
 It is more likely that some authors, perhaps Valerius Antias, have invented a dictatorship for Valerius Corvus than that others have chosen to omit it.

 The second version also has several problems.
 It was recorded in fewer sources and shares similarities with the sedition of Marcus Manlius Capitolinus.
 There are other possible parallels as well.
-The centurion sent by Catiline to organize his conspiracy in Etruria in 63 BC was named Gaius Manlius.
+The centurion sent by Catiline to organise his conspiracy in Etruria in 63 BC was named Gaius Manlius.
 The story of how the consuls' and the mutineers' armies spontaneously made peace could be based on events in 83 BC when the army of consul Lucius Cornelius Scipio went over to Lucius Cornelius Sulla.
 If these two are true parallels, the second version of the mutiny must be a very late invention.
 It is possible then that both surviving versions of the mutiny have been invented by later annalists.

-While most of the surviving narratives of the mutiny must probably be discarded as fiction, Oakley(1998) believes some kind of sedition actually took place in 342 which has later been embellished.
+While most of the surviving narratives of the mutiny must probably be discarded as fiction, Oakley (1998) believes some kind of sedition actually took place in 342 which has later been embellished.
 All of Livy's sources recorded that a revolt took place, moreover some of the measures which according to Livy were passed in aftermath of the mutiny seems too obscure to have been invented out of nothing.
-Forsythe(2005) considers the mutiny a fiction invented by later Roman writers to provide context for the important laws that were passed this year.
+Forsythe (2005) considers the mutiny a fiction invented by later Roman writers to provide context for the important laws that were passed this year.